thadguidry/respec/Shorthands-Guide.md

 ReSpec tracks declared variables within algorithms, allowing users to click on them to have them highlighted.

 This helps readers know where variables were declared and where they are used.
 If the variable has is type information, ReSpec also propagates this throughout an algorithm.
-When a reader hovers over a variable, Respec presents information about the variable's type.
+When a reader hovers over a variable, Respec presents information about the variable's type ([see an example - GIF, 2.8MB](https://user-images.githubusercontent.com/8426945/74150174-5adf9f00-4c2f-11ea-82ee-d7c059a8f772.gif)).

 ### Examples
 | **Type** | **Syntax** | **Examples** |